tlswg/tls13-spec/draft-ietf-tls-tls13.md

 result run directly through the ECDSA algorithm with no additional hashing.
 The SignatureAndHashAlgorithm parameter in the DigitallySigned object indicates the digest algorithm which was used in the signature.
+Special signature-only curves MUST NOT be used for ECDSA unless otherwise noted.

+All EdDSA computations MUST be performed according to CFRG EdDSA document
+{{I-D.irtf-cfrg-eddsa}} or its successors.
+Data to be signed/verifies is passed as-is to the EdDSA algorithm with no hashing.
+And the signature output is placed as-is to the signature field.
+The SignatureAndHashAlgorithm MUST have hash algorithm of none(0).

 In the following example